What To Do When Your Water Well Begins To Pump Sand Or Grit

 Understanding the geological conditions of your area is crucial in identifying potential sources of sand in your well water.
 By knowing the types of formations your well penetrates, you can better anticipate and address issues related to sand and sediment in your water supply.

-Improper Well Pump Placement: Well Pump is Set Too Low in Well
+Improper Well Pump Placement: The Well Pump is Set Too Low in the Well

 If your well suddenly starts to pump sand and sediment, this may indicate improper well pump placement, where the pump is sitting too low in the well near the bottom.